Ryze Tello Review - Drone with technology from DJI and Intel

 Flight range, airspeed and duration of flight

-The maximal Flight range is on 100 meters, a altitude on 10 meters limited.
+The maximal Flight range is on 100 meters, that altitude on 10 meters limited.
 The (safe) flight range reached in practice was about 40 meters.
 From about 40 meters, outdoor breaks increasingly occurred.
 In heavily populated areas with many interfering signals, interference can occur after just a few meters.
 A corresponding overlay on the live image of the drone points out.

 The airspeed is customizable in 2 levels. in the "Slow" mode accelerates the Tello comparatively slowly and under ideal conditions reaches a maximum airspeed of 4 m / s, The mode is especially suitable for indoor flight and for beginners.
 For sporty drone aviators there is the "Fast" modewithin which the Ryze Tello with up to 8 m / s racing through the air.